When this guide makes sense

 5. If you skip Start Tunnel

-If you choose to forward a port directly from your router to the Start9 machine instead, the pool URL points at the StartOS box on your local network.
+If you choose to forward a port directly from your router to the StartOS machine instead, the forwarded traffic still lands on the box on your local network.

 https://rentsomehash.com/guides/braiins-ocean/